LEGEND |

 February 08, 2023

-In patients with bone and soft tissue injuries of the wrist, hand and/or fingers, prescribing feedback-guided exercises performed on a tablet touchscreen was more effective for improving patients´ functional ability and reduces number of patients referred to rehabilitation consultation and number of clinical appointments.
+BASIC DESCRIPTION: In patients with bone and soft tissue injuries of the wrist, hand, and/or fingers, prescribing feedback-guided exercises performed on a tablet touchscreen was more effective for improving patients’ functional ability and reduced the number of patients referred to rehabilitation consultation and number of clinical appointments.

 Effectiveness of exercises by telerehabilitation on pain, physical function and quality of life in people with physical disabilities: a systematic review of randomised controlled trials with GRADE recommendations (EN)